MonkHelios/RaspBerry-Pi-High-Altitude-Weather-Balloon-Hardware/README.md

-# Raspberry Pi powered High Altitude Weather Balloon:
+# Raspberry Pi Powered High Altitude Weather Balloon:

 **The hardware of the weather balloon or the payload section is structured as a six layered stack of Raspberry Pi hats.**